VISIT OUR ART STORE ▶

 Step 3: Blend the Edges to Keep Them Soft

-This step helps soften the look and creates a more natural, out-of-focus effect.
+This creates a more natural, out-of-focus look.

 Step 4: Add Depth by Varying the Circle Sizes and Values